rust-lang-ua/learn_rust_together/Secondary.md

 ![Rust](./doc/image/Logo2.jpg)

-Secondary collection of lists of links on resources to learn Rust with us.
+Secondary collection of lists of resources to learn Rust with us.
 In the collection with have resources which are not finished or there is a reason not recommend it.

 ### Not finished general-purpose video-courses